 it’s all about Margaret

-I had had a handwriting analysis and projective personality assessment done that year by Annette Poizner of Toronto, she stressed the importance of the number 40 at the time of her analysis.
+Back in 2010, I’d had a handwriting analysis and projective personality assessment done by Annette Poizner of Toronto.
+She stressed the importance of the number 40 at the time of her analysis.
 It was this post written on Jan 23, 2010 on the fascinating subject of graphology that brought Dr. Annette Poizner into my life.
 She contacted me after finding my blog via a keyword search.
+(Blogging has opened so many amazing doors for me.)

-I won’t go into details about the personality analysis, but will tell you that 2010 has indeed been filled with people and images that have reinforced my mother’s presence and importance in my life now more than 40 years since her passing.
+I won’t go into details about the personality analysis I received back in 2010, but can say that it was indeed a year filled with people and images that have reinforced my mother’s presence and importance in my life–now more than 50 years since her passing.
+We never stop missing our mothers.

 remembering my mother

-At the family reunion I wrote about in a previous post on this blog, I met a woman named Doreen Musick, who had been a good friend of my mother’s in her younger years.
+At the family reunion I wrote about in this post, I met a woman named Doreen Musick, who had been a good friend of my mother’s in her younger years.

 I then had lunch with Valerie, one of my mother’s cousins whom I had not seen since I was a young child.
 She contacted me after reading an article I had written in the CAA magazine.
 Val came to the lunch with an envelope full of pictures of my mother and family from the early years.
 How enjoyable that was, to go through these pictures and share family memories with someone who knew and loved my mother.

-As I remember my mother in honour of Mother’s Day and approach the 50th anniversary of her passing, I can only hope that I am half the woman she was, and offer a tribute to all the great mothers of the world.
+As I remember my mother in honour of Mother’s Day and reflect back on the 50th anniversary of her passing, I can only hope that I am half the woman she was, and offer a tribute to all the great mothers of the world who have made an impact on those they love.